GitHobi/WakePi/README.md

 # WakePi
+How to remotely turn on a Raspberry Pi?
 As this topic comes up over and over again, find here a prototype of a solution.

 ## What is it doing?